Lmms13/PLush/README.md

 plush.sh:
 - script to run the compiler.
 The line to execute the resulting program (line 60) is commented, uncomment it to run the program
 - inside the container, it can be executed with the commands:
-    - `plush <file.plush>` to compile a file
+    - `plush <file.pl>` to compile a file and generate the C file and the binary file
-    - `plush -tree <file.plush>` to compile and print a JSON representation of the AST
+    - `plush -tree <file.pl>` to compile and print a JSON representation of the AST
     - notes:
         - the last argument must be the filepath to the PLush file (as stated in the project definition)
         - the --tree flag can be anywhere (as stated in the project definition), but not in the last position, because that's where the .pl file should be (as stated in the project definition)
         - all the other arguments are ignored

 Dockerfile:
-- file to build the docker container
+- file to build the docker container, used in `setup.sh`

 src:
 - contains the files: